Alex Faulkner

-Selm Alexander Faulkner (born May 21, 1936) is a Canadian retired professional ice hockey player and was the first National Hockey League (NHL) player from Newfoundland and Labrador.
+Selm Alexander Faulkner (May 21, 1936 – April 7, 2025) was a Canadian professional ice hockey player and was the first National Hockey League (NHL) player from Newfoundland and Labrador.
 He played in the NHL from 1961 to 1964 with the Toronto Maple Leafs and Detroit Red Wings.
 The rest of his career, which lasted from 1952 to 1976, was mainly spent in the Newfoundland Senior Hockey League.

 Early life

-Alex had four hockey-playing brothers, Lindy, George, Seth and Jack, and two sisters (Marie and Elizabeth).
+Faulkner had four hockey-playing brothers, Lindy, George, Seth and Jack, and two sisters (Marie and Elizabeth).
 His parents were Lester, born in Bishop's Falls, and Olive who was a native of Point Leamington.
 Lester's mother (Svea) was born in Burträsk, Sweden and his father (William) was born in Sherbrooke, Guysborough County, Nova Scotia.
 Alex first learned to play hockey with his brothers on the Exploits River in Bishop's Falls.
 His brother George was the first Newfoundlander to play professional hockey.

 Playing career

 Before entering the National Hockey League, Alex Faulkner was a star player in Newfoundland for the Conception Bay All Stars or Cee Bees, a team that was, for the most part, formed by his brother George.
-Faulkner led the league for two seasons in both goals and points.
+Faulkner led the league in both goals and points for two seasons.

 Faulkner's big break came when the team played an exhibition game in 1960 against a St. John's senior team coached by former Toronto Maple Leafs player Howie Meeker.
-Meeker recommended Faulkner to Toronto assistant general manager King Clancy.
+Meeker recommended Faulkner to the Toronto assistant general manager King Clancy.

-Faulkner was invited to practice with the Leafs and was offered a contract with the Leafs' American Hockey League farm team, the Rochester Americans.
+Faulkner was invited to practise with the Leafs and was offered a contract with the Leafs' American Hockey League farm team, the Rochester Americans.
 In his second season in Rochester, Faulkner registered 73 points in 65 games.
 He was called up to the Leafs for one NHL game that season.

 Faulkner's chances of landing a regular spot in the Leafs' lineup at centre were limited—the team already had Dave Keon, Red Kelly, Bob Pulford and Billy Harris at that position.
 The Leafs did not protect Faulkner, and he was claimed by the Detroit Red Wings in the Intra-League Draft on June 4, 1962.

 That season, Faulkner found a place in the NHL on the Red Wings' third line with Larry Jeffrey and Bruce MacGregor.
 In his rookie season, Faulkner scored 10 goals and 20 points in 70 games while playing on the checking line.